*This page is currently being updated.

 At FJC Hebrew School, we strive to balance learning in Tanakh, Tefillah, Hebrew, and Jewish Practice.
 It is our goal that by the end of our program, our students will have the literacy to participate in prayer services and have an appreciation for moving through the world as a Jewish person.
-An overview of the goals of our curriculum across grade bands are as follows:
+An overview of the goals of our curriculum across grade bands is as follows:

-| PROGRAM | TANAKH | TEFILLAH | HEBREW |
+| GRADE | CONTENT FOCUS & TANAKH | TEFILLAH | HEBREW |

 |---|---|---|---|

-| PRE-K | • Know that the Torah is the text of our people • Recall characters, events, and concepts from texts that were taught • Ask questions about Biblical text and begin to have a perspective | • Recite: Modeh/ah Ani and first paragraph of Shema • Understand that Tefillah is a time to talk to G-d • Understand that Tefillah is both individual and communal prayer • Understand that Tefillah is a daily practice | Songs and music |
+| PRE-K/K “The Joys of Judaism” | • Focus on the basics of Torah, holidays, & Hebrew. • Teach that the Torah is the text of our people & become familiar with its stories and characters. • Nurture a sense of joy & excitement around Judaism, Jewish identity, & community. | • Introduce popular holiday & Shabbat melodies. • Understand that Tefillah is a time to talk to G-d. • Understand that Tefillah is both individual & communal prayer. • Understand that Tefillah is a daily practice. | • Songs and music. • Introduction to the Alef-Bet. |

 Jewish Practice

-Over the course of our entire program, our students will…
+Over the course of our entire program, our students will also…

 - Know the architecture of a synagogue (amud, bimah, ark, etc.)